 The immediate priorities will be to provide an environment which protects from infection, to perform appropriate tests and assessments, and to start treatment for infection and other protective measures.
 Subsequently, possible treatments that can correct the defect will be discussed.
 These include haematopoietic stem cell transplantation (HSCT, or SCT) and gene therapy.
 HSCT is the most usual treatment, while gene therapy is only suitable in a small number of specific conditions and is still undergoing clinical trials.

-Your child will be admitted to a room or an area with ‘filtered air’ (to remove germs).
+The child will be admitted to a room or an area with ‘filtered air’ (to remove germs).
 He or she will be confined to this room and will not be able to mix with other children or go to the ward playroom.
-You will be able to stay with your child and will be encouraged to continue to feed, care for and play with him or her as much as you want.
+Parents are able to stay with their child and will be encouraged to continue to feed, care for and play with him or her as much as they want.
 Visitors will be kept to a minimum, and no one who has an infection will be allowed to visit.
-You will be told about the ways that you can avoid passing on infection, such as washing your hands thoroughly.
+Parents will be told about the ways that they can avoid passing on infection,such as washing their hands thoroughly.